HPCarey/pp5-trekkers-api/README.md

 JWT_AUTH_REFRESH_COOKIE = 'my-refresh-token'
 JWT_AUTH_SAMESITE = 'None'
 ```
-15. Then added:
+14. Then add the variable to configure the serializer class to be used for serializing the user details for the current user:
 ```
     REST_AUTH_SERIALIZERS = {
-    'USER_DETAILS_SERIALIZER': 'project_name.serializers.CurrentUserSerializer'
+        'USER_DETAILS_SERIALIZER': 'trekkers.serializers.CurrentUserSerializer'
     }
 ```
-16. Updated DEBUG variable to:
+15. Update DEBUG variable so that it is false by default unless 'DEV' exitss, in which case get the boolean value from env.py:
 ```
     DEBUG = 'DEV' in os.environ
 ```
-17. Updated the DATABASES variable to a conditional to either use SQLITE database for developmentand or the ElephantSQL database url from the env file otherwise:
+16. Updated the DATABASES variable to a conditional to either use SQLITE database for developmentand or the ElephantSQL database url from the env file otherwise:
 ```
 if 'DEV' in os.environ:
     DATABASES = {